regular-ui/regular-ui/README.md

 Now, you can start to develop.

 Run `gulp` to watch and compile source files for developing anytime they are modified.

+Run `gulp all` to prepare CSS and JS index files include all components based on `./structure.js`.

+Run `gulp customize` to prepare CSS and JS index files include partial components based on `./structure.customized.js`.

 Run `gulp dist` to compile a distribution to `./dist` directory.